 Jan 18, 6:30 PM

-Note, we're meeting the third Thursday in January because of the Men's Retreat.
+Note, in January and February we're meeting the third Thursday because of the Men's Retreat and Mission Cohort.

 Come with questions, critiques, and biblical comments.